riceissa/issarice.com/pages/effective-altruism-links.md

 tags: links, effective-altruism
 ...

-Although I haven't spent too much time investigating all resources on effective altruism, it seems that right now, discussions are occurring in disparate places, and that coordination between these places is lacking.
+Although I haven't spent too much time investigating all resources on effective altruism (EA), it seems that right now, discussions are occurring in disparate places, and that coordination between these places is lacking.
 It is difficult, for instance, to find all EA discussions that have taken place on giving now or later, or to find all discussions on going into finance.
 The goal of this page is to *slowly* compile all discussions that have taken place about EA on particular topics.